Clement-R/clement-r.github.io/projects/_posts/2017-09-01-DeadlyRiff Reboot.md

 excerpt:    "Rhythm versus fighting game made during the summer 2017."

 type: "Rhythm versus fighting"
-platforms: "AirConsole (web browser)"
+platforms: "Windows"
-inputs: "Smartphone"
+inputs: "Gamepads"
-tools: "Unity / AirConsole"
+tools: "Unity / Wwise"

 abstract: |
   Deadly Riff is a **rhythm versus fighting game** made for the AirConsole Contest 2017.
 The result was a good prototype but we wanted to push the idea further and see what we can get after a summer.